rahulshankariyer/Covid19_Tests_Cases_and_Deaths/README.md

 2. Postivity Rates
 3. Death Rates

-Several records in the data had fields with null values which needed to be made into '0' for performing various mathematical calculations on them.
+As part of the Data Cleaning process, several records in the data had fields with null values which needed to be changed to '0' for performing various mathematical calculations on them.
 Most of these null values were in January and February 2020.
-The below fields were changed from null to '0':
+The below fields were changed from null to '0' using SQL:

 1. total_cases
 2. new_cases